mahdip72/vq_encoder_decoder/README.md

 - 🗓️ **10 Oct 2025** — 🚀 Pretrained checkpoints and evaluation datasets are now available for download!
 - 🗓️ **17 Oct 2025** - Release a lite version of GCP-VQVAE with half the parameters.
 - 🗓️ **22 Dec 2025** - Add Protein Structure Tokenizer benchmark evaluation scripts and instructions.
 Refer to [pst_evaluation/README.md](./pst_evaluation/README.md).
+- 🗓️ **31 Dec 2025** - Added a simplified evaluation demo and refactored README docs for easier navigation.
+See [demo/README.md](demo/README.md).